booya2nd/coding-puzzles/adventofcode/2020/24/README.txt

 How many tiles will be black after 100 days?

-Answer:
+Your puzzle answer was 3445.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.